Don Draper and 'Mad Men' archive land at University of Texas

 “It often didn’t start the way it came out.
 You will get to see the origin of everything, from what a character was supposed to be like, to how a story was originally supposed to work.
 It’s all there,” Weiner said.

-Weiner’s personal notes also reveal production battles, such as his years-long efforts to be allowed to use Beatles music in the show, or archive news footage of CBS news anchor Walter Cronkite covering the 1969 moon landing.
+Weiner’s personal notes also reveal production battles, such as his yearslong efforts to be allowed to use Beatles music in the show, or archive news footage of CBS news anchor Walter Cronkite covering the 1969 moon landing.

-“My argument was my show is fake until I get a Beatles song in there,” Weiner said.
+“My argument was, my show is fake until I get a Beatles song in there,” Weiner said.

 Steve Wilson, the Ransom Center’s film curator, said it will take about a year to catalog the entire collection.
 Some pieces will be put on display and the collection will be available to researchers and the university’s radio, television and film students.

-Note: This story has been corrected to show that the Lionsgate chairman’s name is Kevin Beggs, not Biggs.